Wednesday, June 25, 2025

 The whole country is split into 15 departments with 2 autonomous regions, their capital Managua, directly below Lake Managua or Xolotan, which is where the largest airport is, Managua's Augusto Cesar International.

-Around 89% of the population lives on the south-western part of the country, the main highway number 5 that ends in Puerto Cabezas, which connects to the Caribbean coast.
+Around 89% of the population lives in the south-western part of the country, the main highway, number 5, which ends in Puerto Cabezas, connecting to the Caribbean coast.

 The port of Corinto, which is their largest port, often handles all the shipments.
 The west of the country is an uninterrupted coastline, with the east side being where all the offshore islands are.